Cord blood & cord tissue

+Antibiotics may also be used to treat infections where the white blood cell count is low.
 AML is treated in a similar way, with chemotherapy to get rid of the leukaemia cells.
 Radiotherapy can also treat the disease.

-How can stem cells help with Myelodysplastic syndromes?
+How can stem cells help with myelodysplastic syndromes?

 Stem cells from cord blood banking have a unique ability to transform into any cells the body needs, so are invaluable when treating myelodysplastic syndromes.
 The stem cells that have previously been in storage are introduced into the patient’s bloodstream and travel to the bone marrow where healthy blood cells are made.